LouieSlocombe/openmmqmmm/README.md

 ### QM/MM ring-polymer molecular dynamics

 OpenMM 8.5.2's `PythonForce` lets the RPMD integrator request the QM/MM energy and gradient for the bead it is currently propagating.
-Create the MM theory without constraints—OpenMM's `RPMDIntegrator` does not support them—and select the RPMD integrator normally:
+Create the MM theory without constraints — OpenMM's `RPMDIntegrator` does not support them — and select the RPMD integrator normally:

 ```py
 omm = OpenMMTheory(